Rosuav/Gypsum/plugins/README.rst

 BEST PRACTICE: Leave menu_parent unchanged, so the menu item is created under the "Plugins" menu.
 This makes the plugin properly discoverable, unsurprising, and conventional.
 The other menus are normally the core code's domain.
-In unusual situations, however, it may make more sense to place a menu item under some other menu, and thus this is made possible; but it should be rare.
+In unusual situations, it may make more sense to place a menu item under some other menu, and thus this is made possible; but it should be rare.

 DEPRECATED: If a menu_label is not provided, the plugin name will be used.
 This is inadvisable, as it's not usually the most helpful piece of text that